ssh tips and tricks

 The error messages quoted above will often tell you more details, ie. the actual name of the key file.

 On UiO, all public host keys are collected and merged to a central host key file.
 This file is redistributed to all Unix machines.
-You will therefor rarely see these host key messages if you use ssh between UiO hosts.
+Thus, you will rarely see these host key messages if you use ssh between UiO hosts.

 MyHomeMachine$ ssh -A sverdrup.uio.no sverdrup$ ssh wessel